 Although the London rental market is generally fairly unregulated, there is one exception: the tenant’s security deposit.

 Rules are very stringent for landlords.
-All landlords must deposit the funds received from their tenants towards one of the official schemes, managed by the UK government’s organisations.
-There are currently three official schemes: the Deposit Protection Service, My Deposits and the Tenancy Deposit Scheme, also called TDS, which is the one used most frequently by landlords.
+All landlords must deposit the funds received from their private tenants towards one of the official schemes, managed by the UK government’s organisations.
+There are currently three official schemes: the Deposit Protection Service, My Deposits, and the Tenancy Deposit Scheme, also called TDS, which is the one used most frequently by landlords.

 Landlords must inform their tenant, within 30 days following the tenancy start, in which scheme the funds have been deposited.